Sharp estimates, uniqueness and nondegeneracy of positive solutions of the Lane-Emden system in planar domains: Introduction

 In this paper, we study the Lane-Emden system \be\lab{equ1} \bcs -\Delta u=v^p,\quad u>0,\quad &\text{in}~\Omega,\\ -\Delta v=u^q,\quad v>0,\quad &\text{in}~\Omega,\\ u=v=0,&\text{on}~\pa\Omega, \ecs \ee where $\Omega$ is a smooth bounded domain in $\mathbb{R}^2$ and $p,q>0$.
 Without loss of generality, we may assume $q\geq p$.

 One of our motivations to study the Lane-Emden system \eqref{equ1} is that \eqref{equ1} is one of the simplest Hamiltonian type elliptic systems.
 Due to the wide applications in physics and astrophysics, Hamiltonian-type elliptic systems have received great interests for decades, and abundant results on the existence and multiplicity of solutions are available in the literature, see e.g. the survey paper \cite{survey-1} for Hamiltonian elliptic systems and the survey paper \cite{survey-2} for especially the Lane-Emden system.
 On the other hand, the uniqueness of solutions is a central but challenging problem in the field of elliptic PDEs.
-For the Lane-Emden system, it is only known (see \cite{unique-1}) that \eqref{equ1} has a unique positive solution when $pq<1$.
-See also \cite{unique-2} where it was proved that \eqref{equ1} has a unique least energy solution for $\Omega=\lbr{x\in\R^2:|x-x_0|< r}$ being a ball.
+For the Lane-Emden system, it is only known (see \cite{unique-1}) that \eqref{equ1} has a unique positive solution in sublinear cases, i.e., $pq<1$.
+While for superlinear cases $pq>1$, it was proved in \cite{unique-2} that \eqref{equ1} has a unique least energy solution for $\Omega=\lbr{x\in\R^2:|x-x_0|< r}$ being a ball.
 To the best of our knowledge, the uniqueness of solutions for the Lane-Emden system \eqref{equ1} is still largely open.
 In this paper, we will use blow up techniques to prove the uniqueness of positive solutions on convex domains for large $p,q>1$.

 Another motivation of studying the Lane-Emden system \eqref{equ1} comes from the Lane-Emden equation \be\lab{equ2} \bcs -\Delta u=u^p, \quad\text{in}~\Omega,\\ u>0,\quad\text{in}~\Omega\\ u=0,\quad\text{on}~\pa\Omega, \ecs \ee which arises from the astrophysics (see \cite{bg-1}) and has been widely studied in the literature.
 One attractive problem is the concentration phenomena of solutions when $p\to\iy$.
 In this direction, plenty of outstanding results have been given in the last decade, see a series of papers \cite{asy2-1,asy2-2,asy2-3,asy2-4,asy2-5,asy2-6,LE-1} and the references therein.
-In particular, as an application of this concentration phenomena, it was proved in \cite{asy2-5,LE-1} that when $\Omega$ is convex, the solution of the Lane-Emden equation \eqref{equ2} is unique and nondegenerate for large $p$, which partially answers a long standing conjecture.
+In particular, as an application of this concentration phenomena, it was proved in \cite{asy2-5,LE-1} that when $\Omega\subset\R^2$ is convex, the solution of the Lane-Emden equation \eqref{equ2} is unique and nondegenerate for large $p$, which partially answers a long standing conjecture.

 Recently in \cite{Chen-Li-Zou}, we succeeded to construct the concentration phenomena of the Lane-Emden system \eqref{equ1}, which says that as $p,q\to\iy$ and $|q-p|\leq \Lambda$, the positive solutions behave as isolated bubbles around multiple points in $\Omega$.
 However, to obtain further the uniqueness, nondegeneracy and Morse index for the Lane-Emden system, we have to obtain sharp estimates of the multi-bubble solutions, which is one of the main purposes of this paper.
 The main results of this paper can be seen as generalizations of those in \cite{asy2-5,LE-1} for the Lane-Emden equation \eqref{equ2} to the Lane-Emden system \eqref{equ1}.